google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-Mulberry Plant (56)-Silkworm Tree Skip to main content

 He said that when he was a child there was always a furnace in the garden of every house but that this is now history because of developing technology.
 “I am in love with this business.
 It has been continued in my family for five generations and I have never left it,” he said.

 Despite modern technology, Büyükaşık’s business has always used traditional methods in the garden of his house.
 His eight children and wife also work with him to produce the silk.
-“In the past, I used to weave the silks at a bench in the garden of my house.
+“In the past, I used to weave the silks on a bench in the garden of my house.
 We have improved our business over time and established a big facility next to my house.
 Along with my eight children and wife, I also employ nine people.
 Overall, we have produced ropes from nearly six tons of cocoons.
 We hope this year will be even more productive,” he said.

-Büyükaşık said they sold most of their products in Turkey, although they exported 20 percent of their products to foreign countries, from the U.S., to Italy, and China.
+Büyükaşık said they sold most of their products in Turkey, although they exported 20 percent of their products to foreign countries, from the U.S. to Italy, and China.

-When the insect raises its head as if looking for something, which means the silk production is beginning.
-In the meantime branches of trees such as oak and pine are plunged in the earth and the silkworms try to find a place for themselves among these branches with a good rustling.
+When the insect raises its head as if looking for something, which means silk production is beginning.
+In the meantime, branches of trees such as oak and pine are plunged in the earth and the silkworms try to find a place for themselves among these branches with a good rustling.
 The production is about to begin.

 (56)